Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

   <h1>Welcome From <span id="title"></span>!</h1>`;
 ```

-You will notice I added a `span` with an `id` around the value place we would like to update.
-This will come in handy when changing the value using the attribute (instead of what we were doing before `${this.title}`)
+Note that I added a `span` with an `id` around the value place we would like to update.
+This will come in handy when changing the DOM using the attribute (instead of what we were doing before `${this.title}`)

-Templates are not rendered in the DOM, but can still be referenced via Javascript.
+Templates are not rendered in the DOM but can still be referenced via Javascript.
 We are going to need to add it inside our Shadow DOM.
-To do this add a constructor method to your Web Component and write the following :
+To do this, add a constructor method to your Web Component and write the following :

 ```
 export class DemoTitleColoredElement extends HTMLElement {